I made mistakes

 Why am I sharing this?
 During this COVID lock-down, you might be paralyzed with a lot of fear.
 Do not let fear cripple you.
 The demons that you fight internally are more potent than anything else that you see on the outside.

-If you have any career-related questions, feel free to ask.
+If you have any career-related questions, feel free to Ask Me Your Question.
 I answer them on Gravitas WINS channel.

 Continue Reading